• Home

 2. Garlic

-Garlic is among the most highly-concentrated FODMAP sources.
+Garlic is among the most highly concentrated FODMAP sources.
 However, it is challenging to restrict garlic because it is featured in many gravies and sauces.
-Garlic is categorized among flavoring ingredients in processed food, meaning you should shun these ingredients; suppose you are following a low fodmap diet.
+Garlic is categorized among flavoring ingredients in processed food, meaning you should shun these ingredients; suppose you are following a low FODMAP diet.

 Fructans are the most common FODMAP content in garlic.
 However, garlic has various health benefits, even though it is high in FODMAPs.